- How to Remove Acrylic Nails

 This powerful solution removes false nails and nail varnish while ensuring that minimal damage is caused to the natural nails underneath.
 It's the best way to keep nails healthy and strong when undergoing a removal process!

 Looking for something a little more elite than your standard Vaseline hand cream?
-Treat yourself to this Darphin Hydraskin Hand & Nail Cream.
-Utilising a mix of hard-working botanicals, this dreamy formula combines rosewater with wheat extract to lock down moisture and soothe any unwanted irritation.
+Treat yourself to this ELEMIS Pro Radiance Hand & Nail Cream.
+Utilising a mix of hard-working botanicals, this dreamy formula combines Macadamia nut oil with camelia seed oil to lock down moisture and soothe any unwanted irritation.

 How can you take off acrylic nails at home without acetone?